What You Should Know Before Buying Car Insurance

 Lapsed Policies End Up Costing More

-Drivers without insurance are viewed as being irresponsible and risky by the insurance companies so if your policy has lapsed, you will probably be quoted more than if you were just renewing it normally.
-Even if you are planning to change your insurance company, you should purchase the new policy well before the current one expires.
+Drivers without insurance are viewed as being irresponsible and risky by the insurance companies, so if your policy has lapsed, you will probably be quoted more than if you were just renewing it normally.
+Even if you plan to change your insurance company, you should purchase the new policy well before your current one expires.

 You Can Lower the Premium with a Higher Deductible

-By agreeing to pay a higher deductible, the insurance company feels more assured that you are going to drive more responsibly so it will quote a lower premium for the same coverage with a lower deductible.
+By agreeing to pay a higher deductible, the insurance company is more confident you will drive more responsibly, so it will quote a lower premium for the same coverage with a lower deductible.
 The benefit of a higher deductible for the insurance company is that its payout in case of a claim is lower.
 However, it is important to know how much you can afford to pay as a deductible when you are trying to lower your auto premiums.

 Conclusion

-Remember that a substantial portion of the premium is for covering the third-part liability so you mustn’t try to reduce it because, in case of a claim, you will be responsible for the amount not covered by your insurance company.
-You should also think about limiting the extent of collision and comprehensive damage if your car is old and has a low market value.
+Remember that a substantial portion of the premium is for covering the third-party liability, so you mustn’t try to reduce it because, in case of a claim, you will be responsible for the amount not covered by your insurance company.
+You should also consider limiting the extent of collision and comprehensive damage coverage if your car is old and has a low market value.

 Are you a die-hard NASCAR fan?
 Follow every lap, every pit stop, every storyline?
 We're looking for fellow enthusiasts to share insights, race recaps, hot takes, or behind-the-scenes knowledge with our readers.
 Click Here to apply!